Is SEO Worth It in 2024? Check These 2 Things to Find Out

 SEO is worth it as long as:

-- There is enough search volume centered around your service
+- There is enough search volume centered around your products or services

 - It is implemented effectively